 Return From Winter Break With Success

 Coming back to school after winter break can be difficult.
 The 2020 school year will be no different with its plethora of unique circumstances.
-Students and families across the country will be returning to school and will need time to adjust to the upcoming semester like never before.
-No matter if you are returning face-to-face, virtually, or a combination of both, there are a few things you can do to set yourself up for success.
+Students and families across the country will return to school and need time to adjust to the upcoming semester like never before.
+Whether you are returning face-to-face, virtually, or a combination of both, you can do a few things to set yourself up for success.
 Check out the eight tips below to find success as you embrace returning to school after winter break.

 Choose Your Mindset

-We know that returning to school after winter break is an adjustment for both students and staff.
-In a normal school year, it takes a few days for everyone to get back into the swing of things.
-Most students are off schedule and tired.
-Many are unregulated from the lack of routine and predictability in their lives.
+Returning to school after winter break is an adjustment for students and staff.
+In a typical school year, it takes a few days for everyone to get back into the swing of things.
+Most students are off schedule and tired, and many feel unregulated due to their lack of routine and predictability.

 Strive to create a healthy mindset that will best serve you.
-Mentally prepare for the fact that coming back to school this year may come with more unique challenges than usual.
+Mentally prepare for the fact that returning to school this year may bring more unique challenges than usual.
 If it works for you, use visualization and positive self-talk to prepare yourself for what is ahead.
-Set yourself up for success by creating a plan for how you will maintain a positive mindset and optimistic outlook for what is to come.
+Set yourself up for success by creating a plan for maintaining a positive mindset and optimistic outlook.

 Make Connections

-Many students are craving connection and attention.
-After the break, many students are returning to school in person for the first time this school year.
-The lack of social interactions most likely has taken a toll and students are looking for adult and peer attention.
-Your positive attention and kind words can make all the difference in the life of your students.
+Many students crave connection and attention.
+After the break, many are returning to school in person for the first time this school year.
+The lack of social interactions has likely taken a toll, and students seek adult and peer attention.
+Your positive attention and kind words can make all the difference in your students' lives.

-Do your best to do quick check-ins with as many students as possible, using their names as frequently as you can.
-During the first few days back from winter break, set students up for success by being visible during the start of the school day, recess, lunch, and dismissal, making connections with as many kiddos as you are able.
+Do your best to do quick check-ins with as many students as possible, using their names as frequently as possible.
+During the first few days back from winter break, set students up for success by being visible at the start of the school day, recess, lunch, and dismissal, making connections with as many kids as possible.

-Check out these posts about how to keep your documentation of contacting organized and for tips as to how to best support school staff.
+Check out these posts for tips on how to organize your contact documentation and how to support school staff.

 Spot the Strugglers

 Think of how you want teachers to refer students to you and create a system that works well for you.
-E-mail staff or speak at a staff meeting to let the teachers and staff know how to best contact you and how they can refer students to you.
+Could you email or speak at a staff meeting to let the teachers and staff know how to contact you and how they can refer students to you?
 Having a system in place will help you best serve your students, organize your responsibilities, and maintain your sanity while helping to minimize over-referrals from teachers.

 Reach Out with Action Plans